dhruv-d-simform/scientific-calc-ts/README.md

 # Scientific Calculator

-This is a web-based Scientific Calculator built using vanilla JavaScript.
+This is a web-based Scientific Calculator built using vanilla TypeScript.
 It supports basic arithmatic operations, advanced mathematical functions, trigonometry operations and parantheses for complex calculations.

 ## Tasks:
 ### 1. Build a Scientific Calculator